kelayamatoz/ee109-arria10-labs/lab2.md

 * Synthesize the example application.
 Report on the resource utilization and cycle counts.
 * We also have a MemFold controller, which operates the same way as fold but work with memories.
-Can you reimplement Lab2Part1SimpleMemReduce using MemFold?
+In this part of the exercise, we would like to reimplement Lab2Part1SimpleMemReduce using MemFold.
 You can put your implementation under Lab2Part2SimpleMemFold.

+Make sure that you intialize your SRAM before passing it to the MemFold controller.
+Like Fold, MemFold assumes that you have intialized your MemFold SRAM.

 ## FSM
 Spatial also supports Finite State Machine by providing an FSM controller.
 It